ImperialLabs/slapi/README.md

 ## Brain

-Slapi utilizes redis for the bot brain.
+SLAPI utilizes redis for the bot brain.

 Brain is only accessible via API for plugins